rubyworks/rulebow/README.md

 directory changes, Fire is going to run the units tests in the `test` directory.

-Okay, so now we have a example rules script and have a basic grasp of how it works.
-And we know we can run the rules simple by invoking the `fire` command on command line.
+Okay, so now we have an example rulebook and have a basic grasp of how it works.
+And we know we can run the rules simple by invoking the `fire` command on the command line.
 But if we want to have fire run automatically periodically, we can pass it the number of seconds to wait between runs via the `-a/--auto` option.